pbeheyt/TokenizeArt/documentation/TUTORIAL.md

 4.  **Connect Your Wallet**: Click the "Connect to Web3" button and connect the MetaMask wallet you used for deployment (the contract owner).
 5.  **Execute `safeMint`**:
     -   Find the `safeMint` function in the list.
-    -   In the `to (address)` input field, paste your own wallet address (or any address you want to send the NFT to).
+    -   In the `to (address)` input field, paste your own wallet address.
     -   Click the "Write" button and confirm the transaction in your MetaMask wallet.

 ### Step 7.3: Confirm Ownership and View Metadata